-Your company’s design and logo helps tell your brand story.
+Your company’s design and logo help tell your brand story.
 Your logo is one visual element of your business many people can recognize to increase your brand awareness and help you successfully promote sales.

 Unfortunately, a bad logo can negatively impact your business, and it could cause you to lose potential customers and clients.
 Here are easy solutions for improving your company’s design and logo.